How to Get Rid of Moths

 INGREDIENTS

-• Spray Bottle Spray Bottle
+• Spray bottle Spray bottle

 INSTRUCTIONS

-Fill a spray bottle with 1 cup of water.
 Add 10-15 drops of peppermint essential oil to the water and shake well to combine.

 Spray the solution in closets, drawers, pantry shelves, or any storage area prone to moth infestations.